This is one ugly market.

 And rather than bail out beleaguered bond insurers Ambac

 Buffett clearly believes that this subprime mess is providing the opportunity to purchase quality businesses at cheap prices.
 You'll do well if you stay alert for the same opportunities.

 If you'd like some help spotting the stocks with the greatest potential for high returns, our Inside Value newsletter service can help.
 We follow Buffett's strategies and recommend only companies trading for a fraction of what they're worth.
 We're offering a free trial for anyone who's interested in seeing how we plan to profit from this crisis.

-Fool contributor Richard Gibbons dreams of one day driving an SIV.
-He does not own any of the stocks discussed in this article.
+Fool contributor Richard Gibbons does not own any of the stocks discussed in this article.
 Berkshire Hathaway is an Inside Value and Stock Advisor pick.
-US Bancorp is a Motley Fool Income Investor recommendation.
+GlaxoSmithKline is an Income Investor recommendation, and CarMax is an Inside Value pick.
 The Motley Fool owns shares of Berkshire Hathaway.
 The Fool's disclosure policy has a hauntingly familiar aroma.